juantevez/challenge-domus/SOLUTION.md

 SOLUTION

-I designed the challenge as a hexagonal architecture, separating the adapters, ports, and controller, domain.
+I designed the challenge as a hexagonal architecture, separating by adapters, ports, and domain.

 Adapter package
 * in: with the subpackages DTO and Controller.
 There are the endpoint call to GET all the movies
 * out: with the subpackages DTO and Controller.
 There are the endpoint which calls the method, that executes the funcionalitu with the filters of the requirement.

+Port package
+Interfaces, for the input/output processing

 Config package
 * Rest template configuration

 Domain
+* Models package, for data information classes.
+* port packages -

 Service
-* There is a method with the funcionality that retrieves all the movies.
+* Concret classes, that implements the method declared in the port interfaces.